Custom Applications on Edge

 Below: example app for feature detection, developed using the React framework.

-Before diving in to the process of developing an app, it's important that we review the basic architecture of how apps work on Edge.
+Before diving in to the process of developing an Edge Native App, it's important that we review the basic architecture of how these apps work on Edge.
 Working through the examples will be much easier if you keep this in mind.

 As we mentioned above, part of what makes Edge apps special is that each user gets their own running instance of the app.
 This is in contrast to a traditional web service, where one server is shared among many users.
 Some things which are difficult or impossible on a shared server become straightforward in Edge.
 For example, you can run compute-intensive tasks or write to local storage.

 There is also no need for user management, handling a sign-in flow, permissions, etc., because Edge makes sure that only the user who launched the app can access it.
-This is enforced by a combination of Edge's own proxy layer, and a (completely automatic) OAuth exchange between the app and Edge.
+This is enforced by a combination of Edge's own framework support layer and a (completely automatic) OAuth exchange between the app and Edge.

 Importantly, from the user's perspective, they only have to go to the Edge server and log in.
 Edge hides all the complexity of proxying, different ports, security, and so on.
 That includes making sure the app is served over SSL/TLS.